bengry/typedash/README.md

 - 📦 Modern and tree-shakeable
 - 🔥 Written in and designed to work with TypeScript (plain JavaScript also supported)
 - 🚫 No runtime dependencies
-- 🔍 Provides type-safe utility functions
-- 🌱 Growing collection of 40+ utility functions
+- 🌱 Growing collection of 40+ type-safe utility functions

 ## Installation